ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 >
 ```

 Do not take into account the message "undefined".
-The transaction object '''tx''' is created.
+The transaction object `tx` is created.
 Now we can execute this transaction as follows (by providing the password of the sender account):

 ``` js
 > personal.sendTransaction(tx, "Node01Account01")